sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread-chronicles/kitchenaid-to-the-rescue.md

 - Techniques
     - How warm the water is
     - Where to add the yeast to, e.g. water, flour?
+    - Which type of yeast to use: fast-acting, dried or fresh (instant?)
     - How long to knead
     - What speed to knead at
     - How long to proof